 In their paper, Ali and Das applied these Bohmian trajectories to an equation developed in the 1950s by physicist Amal Kumar Raychaudhuri at Presidency University in Kolkata, India.
 Raychaudhuri was also Das’s teacher when he was an undergraduate student of that institution in the ’90s.

 Using the quantum-corrected Raychaudhuri equation, Ali and Das derived quantum-corrected Friedmann equations, which describe the expansion and evolution of universe (including the Big Bang) within the context of general relativity.
-Although it’s not a true theory of , the does contain elements from both quantum theory and general relativity.
+Although it’s not a true theory of quantum gravity, the model does contain elements from both quantum theory and general relativity.
 Ali and Das also expect their results to hold even if and when a full theory of quantum gravity is formulated.

 No singularities nor dark stuff